wimleers/fileconveyor/README.txt

 Constants in Arbitrator.py
 --------------------------
-The following constants can be tweaked to change where the daemon stores its files, or to change its behavior.
+The following constants can be tweaked to change where File Conveyor stores its files, or to change its behavior.

 RESTART_AFTER_UNHANDLED_EXCEPTION = True
   Whether File Conveyor should restart itself after it encountered an